 This course is designed for students interested in participating in competitive intercollegiate debate.
 Through the course, students will learn debate theory, debate skills and techniques, and methods of becoming successful intercollegiate competitors.
 Specific skills in research, argument construction, debate format, intercollegiate debate speaking style and refutation will be developed.
 Students enrolling in this course will be required to participate as members of the intercollegiate debate team and will attend two to eight weekend intercollegiate debate tournaments a semester.
+3 hrs /wk debate tournaments a semester.
 3 hrs./wk.